KopterBuzz/NOBlackBox/INSTALL.md

 ### AutoSaveInterval

-Time interval for automatically updating the Tacview file.
+Time interval (in seconds) for automatically updating the Tacview file.
 Min value: 60

 Default value: 60